Welcome to the Hints, Tips section of our website.

 everything in this folder.

-Defragment regularly The entry level defragmenters
+Defragment regularly Using the defragmenters

 to remember to defragment.